derekargueta/Projects/README.md

   - [ ] Groovy
   - [ ] Rust

-*Check if Palindrome** - Checks if the string entered by the user is a palindrome.
+**5) Check if Palindrome** - Checks if the string entered by the user is a palindrome.
 That is that it reads the same forwards as backwards like “racecar”
   - [x] Go
   - [ ] Java
   - [ ] Rust